gbgg/aama-data/bin/README.md

 ## Command-line Query and Display Utilities

-Pending the development of a GUI, the following scripts permit an ad-hoc querying and display of the aama data which has been loaded into a fuseki datastore (cf. fuseki SOH tools, below).
-These scripts can hopefully serve as model/prototype for GUI operations with drop-down lists, etc.
+Pending the development of a GUI, the following scripts permit an ad-hoc querying and display of the aama data which has been loaded into a fuseki datastore.
+These scripts can hopefully be something of a model/prototype for eventual GUI operations with drop-down lists, etc.

 For all of these scripts:
 * The first argument, \<dir\>, is the directory where the data occurs (data/[LANG] for one language; "data/[LANG] data/[LANG] . . ." [with quotations marks!] for more than one language; "data/*" to search all languages).